 The origins of Halloween are linked to the supernatural, with seasonal autumn elements of harvesting and agriculture, such as pumpkins, corn and scarecrows; Halloween is also linked to Gothic literature and horror stories such as Dracula, Frankenstein and the undead.
 As early as the 18th Century there was reference to pranks and bogies and the themes of evil, death, occultism, magic and death.
 Modern-day Halloween decorations reflect this imagery and the traditional Halloween colours are black (the symbol of evil and darkness) and orange (the colours of autumn and hell-fire).

-These is One of my Halloween Designs on Zazzle
+Below is One of My Halloween Designs on Zazzle